Best HR Document Management Software Buyer’s Guide 2026

 Security and Compliance That Stand Up to Scrutiny

 A purpose-built HR document management system must protect confidentiality and integrity by design.
+In 2026, 77% of global C-suite leaders believe compliance contributes significantly to company objectives.
 Ask vendors to demonstrate the following:

 • Permissioning and Least Privilege: Start with precise permissions.
 HR generalists may need broad access, while managers should only see documents for their direct reports.